 We are different by design

 Our mission is said simply, yet it is quite ambitious.
-We want to better understand the biology that controls aging and lifespan…and we want to use the knowledge we gain to discover and develop interventions that enable people to live longer and healthier lives.
+We are working to better understand the biology that controls aging and lifespan… and we are using the knowledge we gain to discover and develop interventions that enable people to lead longer and healthier lives.

 We are not a traditional biotechnology company, nor are we an academic institution.
-We look to combine the best parts of both without the constraints of either.
+We have combined the best parts of both without the constraints of either.

 In 1993, aging science was barely a field of study.
 Many scientists believed that aging “just happened.”
 Since aging happens after reproduction, the thinking went, genes for aging would escape the force of natural selection, so they could not exist. <a href="/people/cynthia-kenyon">Cynthia Kenyon</a>, now Calico’s vice president of Aging but then a professor at the University of California...